garrandall/popular-music-data/tracks/-you-re-my-one-and-only--true-love-seduction.md

   ranking_list: Billboard Hot 100
   start_date: '1989-11-25'
 ---
-Ohhhh-oh, ohhhh-oh, ohhhh-oh, ohhhh-oh
+Ohhhh-oh, oh-oh, oh-oh, oh-oh
-Ohhhh-oh, ohhhh-oh, ohhhh-oh, ohhhh-oh
+Ohhhh-oh, oh-oh, oh-oh, oh-oh
 When you came into my life
 You showed me what true love was meant to be
 You brought light into my shadows